ahmedesa/laravel-api-tool-kit-docs/api-generator.md

 php artisan api:generate Car -cR --soft-delete
 ```

-## Creating a New Group with Custom File Locations (upcoming feature)
+## Creating a New Group with Custom File Locations
 When creating a new group using the API Generator, you can specify custom locations for different types of files, such as models, controllers, factories, and more.
 Customizing file locations within a group allows you to maintain a well-structured codebase tailored to your project's needs.
 Example :
 ```